zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 opinion zi is public, and a compromise between the internal opinion of node i and the expressed opinion of node i’s neighbors.

-> Within this framework, then we can quantify internal/external conflict, controversy and resistance
+Interestingly, within this framework, then we can quantify internal/external conflict, controversy and resistance, however, these specifications suffrer teh same issues described above

 ### Filter Bubbles